yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 ##### Log all statements with duration (log_min_duration_statement)

 Log the duration and statement text of all statements that ran for the specified duration (in ms) or longer.
 Use this setting to identify slow queries.
-If a statement has been logged for Log SQL statements, the text is not repeated in the duration log message.
-Set to 0 to log all statements, with their duration.
+If a statement has been logged for [Log SQL statements](#log-sql-statements-log_statement), the text is not repeated in the duration log message.

+Setting this option to 0 logs all statements, with their duration, which is not recommended unless you have low traffic.
+You should set this to a reasonable value for your application (for example, 1000 milliseconds), or use [log sampling](#sample-statements-with-duration-log_min_duration_sample-and-log_statement_sample_rate).

+This setting overrides [the sampling setting](#sample-statements-with-duration-log_min_duration_sample-and-log_statement_sample_rate); queries exceeding the minimum duration are not subject to sampling and are always logged.

 ##### Sample statements with duration (log_min_duration_sample and log_statement_sample_rate)

 Log a sampling of statements that ran for a specified duration (in ms) or longer.
 These options are used together, typically to identify slow queries while minimizing the performance impact on high traffic clusters.

-For example, to log 25% of queries exceeding 1000ms, set the sample rate to 0.25, and set the duration to 1000.
+For example, to log 25% of queries exceeding 1000ms, set the sample rate to 25 per cent, and set the duration to 1000.

 When duration is off, the sample rate has no effect.